If you’re a B2B SaaS team using Qualified today, you’re probably great at the classic motion:

 - Qualify quickly inside the conversation

-If you’re thinking about this motion, this post is a good companion: How AI transforms SaaS trial conversions.
+If you’re thinking about trial activation as part of buyer experience, this post is a good companion: How AI transforms SaaS trial conversions.

 4) Pricing and packaging